kmogilevskii/CRM_Django/README.md

 allows us to perform actions on the DB; `<class_name>.objects.create(**kwatgs)` to create a record in DB; `<class_name>.objects.all()`; `<class_name>.objects.filter(...)` these commands return `queryset` object

+`views` are all about handling web requests and sending responses. context is the way to pass information to templates